Online Painting Class |past and actual participants (2020 - 2021)

-Click on thumbnails to see the works.
+Click on some thumbnails to see the works – some not visible.

 I paint for enjoyment, a break from routine activities, and importantly the companionship with my friend Joy in USA.
 I love the tactile properties of paint….dragging and pushing the colours of our Australian outback with gay abandonment…whether realistic, abstract or expressionist.

 I paint to express myself freely and fully.

 I paint because it sparks joy.
 I must find visual beauty, calm, serenity, logic in chaos to appease the soul.
 Like Japanese “zen” and “wabi sabi”, Swedish “lagom”, Danish “hygge”, I am inspired by beauty, nature, history, traditions, culture, travel.
 Like Greek “meraki”, I think (I hope) I leave a piece of myself in my work.

 I draw and illustrate in order to understand the world and come to terms with my own mortality and flaws.
 Death, life, nature, and science are my favourite things- bringing them together in a symbiosis brings me joy.
 All of these subjects can be beautiful and terrifying.
 I love it.

 As an interest in my inner life, revelation, development, and surpassing oneself feeds my artistic approach, I chose painting as a means of expression and self-observation